 - As with a full-time degree, students may find that they gain useful, transferable skills, such as planning and research.

 - A distance learning course often costs less than a full-time degree.

 The downside is that you will not enjoy the conviviality of being on the Rak Tamachat Permaculture campus and rubbing shoulders with fellow students on a daily basis.

 Don’t worry though: our online Learning Managment Systems (LMS), which we like to call the eCampus, has been designed to provide the distance learner with all the tools and support they need to assure the success of their online studies.

 - You can study undergraduate, postgraduate and professional level courses via distance learning.

-- The Sustainable Agriculture Institute ensures that it’s distance learning programmes and qualifications are of the same high quality as campus-based programmes.
+- The Sustainable Agriculture Institute ensures that its distance learning programs and qualifications are of the same high quality as campus-based programs.